drumpt/drumpt.github.io/content/patents/timing/index.md

 ---
-title: "Method for Providing Temporality-Aware Explanations for Time Series Data and Electronic Device Therefor"
+title: "Method for Providing Temporality-Aware Explanations for Time Series and Electronic Apparatus Therefor"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here